hsk/trans/typeclass/impl_tclass.md

             e _ _           = False
       in e

-  As a further example of the same thing, consider a function doOne of type `C a -> a -> Bool` for some class `C` and suppose that the denition of this function requires the construction of a dictionary value.
+  As a further example of the same thing, consider a function doOne of type `C a -> a -> Bool` for some class `C` and suppose that the definition of this function requires the construction of a dictionary value.
-  Note that this fact may well be hidden from the compilation system if the denition of doOne appears in an external module.
+  Note that this fact may well be hidden from the compilation system if the definition of doOne appears in an external module.

-  Now suppose that we dene a function:
+  Now suppose that we define a function:

     doList []     = []
     doList (x:xs) = doOne x : doList xs

-  A naive implementation of doList might use the denition:
+  A naive implementation of doList might use the definition:

     doList d []     = []
     doList d (x:xs) = doOne d x : doList d xs